-Test Drive perfectly summed up the 80’s when it came to kids living the dream of driving the cars on their bedroom wall and not only in one 80’s supercar but a choice of five to drive as hard and fast as you could to make it to the next stop.
+Test Drive perfectly summed up the 80’s when it came to kids living the dream of driving the cars on their bedroom wall and not only in one 80’s Supercar but a choice of five to drive as hard and fast as you could to make it to the next stop.

-You can choose between a Lotus Turbo Esprit, Porsche 911 Turbo, Corvette, Ferrari Testarossa and the ultimate 80’s scissor door pin-up the Lamborghini Countach and petrolheads got to look at the stats on the car, from top speed, 0-60 and even the tyre pressure.
+You can choose between a Lotus Turbo Esprit, Porsche 911 Turbo, Corvette, Ferrari Testarossa and the ultimate 80’s scissor door pin-up the Lamborghini Countach and petrol heads got to look at the stats on the car, from top speed, 0-60 and even the tyre pressure.

 Doesn’t sound much now but back in 1987, no one had done this and set the tone that actually this is a serious simulation for serious gamers.

-The driving takes place in the car which was a first, each of the cars cockpit is based on the real cars, the Corvette’s digital dashboard looks great as you race up through the revs and the Porsches iconic steering wheel is replicated perfectly as is the Testarossa cockpit.
+The driving takes place in the car which was a first, each of the cars cockpit is based on the real cars, the Corvette’s digital dashboard looks great as you race up through the revs and the Porsche’s iconic steering wheel is replicated in pixelated glory as is the Testarossa cockpit.

 The driving itself takes place on a mountain road, on one side is a cliff face that will mash up your windscreen if you veer into it and the other is a drop off the side and the same result applies here.

-These illegal detectors told you in advance that there was a police car nearby measuring the speed of passing motorists.
+These illegal detectors indicate in advance that there was a police car nearby measuring the speed of passing motorists.